rajkumargautam1/netflix/README.md

 The hero section includes a large background image with text overlay, resembling the hero section on the original Netflix homepage.
 The design encourages visual appeal and engagement.

-### 4. Movie Categories

-Below the hero section, movie categories are presented in a grid layout.
-Each category showcases movie thumbnails with a hover effect for an interactive experience.

 ### 5. Footer

 The footer replicates the Netflix footer with links to various sections, social media icons, and copyright information.